Reframing Ancestral Jewish Melodies

 REFRAMING ANCESTRAL JEWISH MELODIES

-Teiku is also archival in its scope, working to document and reframe unique family Passover melodies from the larger Jewish community.
+Teiku is also archival in its scope, working to document and reframe unique family melodies from the larger Jewish community.
 Harlow (piano) and Taylor (drums) are joined in various formations by John Lindberg (bass) Peter Formanek (woodwinds) Aliya Ultan (cello) and Will McEvoy (bass) to bring this concept to life.